tak-o-kat/go-lito/README.md

 - Grafana

-  - Allow users to use their own grafana dashboard
+  - Allow users to use their own grafana dashboard by providing the proper API's

 - SolidStart - Solid-lito

   - An alternative to NextJS.
 Another web UI

 - Docker Containers
-  - for Go-lito and SQLite
+  - Go-lito and SQLite
-  - for Next-Lito and Solid-lito
+  - Next-Lito and Solid-lito

 ## Go-lito installation

 The following instructions are only for go-lito, which will run on your node and collect your log data.

-It's recommended you firt try and run go-lito manually before using systemd or unit files.
-Here are the manual instructions:
+It's recommended you firt try and run go-lito manually before using unit files.

+#### Here are the manual instructions:

 Create a new folder called lito, preferably in your home folder, and change directories into it.